Crystal Palace Theatre Explained

 History

 The Crystal Palace Threatre was built in 1928 by contractor N. Cole for the Hippodrome Theatre Company.
 In 1929 it opened its doors to the public with a ceremony conducted by the Mayor of Eden Borough.
 It originally had a cabaret downstairs and a theatre upstairs.
-It would later screen silent films and by August 1929 it had started to show films with sound using speakers imported from America.[4]
-[1] The first movie screening caused the local power station to short circuit.[5]
+It would later screen silent films and by August 1929 it had started to show films with sound using speakers imported from America.[6]
+[1] The first movie screening caused the local power station to short circuit.[7]
+The downstairs basement was used for fundraising dances for local sporting groups.
+This led to Epi Shalfoon running the basement as a dance hall from 1935 to 1944.[8]

-The cabaret downstairs was turned into a dance-hall.
-In 1953 a man collapsed and died whilst dancing.[5]
+In 1953 a man collapsed and died whilst dancing.[7]

-Ever since the 1950s the Crystal Palace Theatre has served as a music venue due to the efforts of Phil Warren.[5]
-Warren would run weekly dances in the downstairs from 1958–1973.[6]
+Since the 1950s the Crystal Palace Theatre has served as a music venue due to the efforts of Phil Warren.[7]
+Warren would run weekly dances in the downstairs from 1958–1973.[9]

 During the 1960s Warren applied for a liquor licence as he had hoped to turn the venue into a cabaret and bar.
-The licence was later declined due to complaints from local residents.[5]
-Warren had the theatre renovated in 1968 in an attempt to attract more customers.[7]
+The licence was later declined due to complaints from local residents.[7]
+Warren had the theatre renovated in 1968 in an attempt to attract more customers.[10]
 The failure to obtain a liquor license combined with the advent of television and changing social climate resulted in the theatre not being profitable.
-It was later sold in 1977 to Raman Chhiba, he had proposed the theatre served as the new venue for the Auckland Indian Association; however, the association decided on another venue and Chhiba decided to purchase the property himself.[5]
+It was later sold in 1977 to Raman Chhiba, he had proposed the theatre serve as the new venue for the Auckland Indian Association; however, the association decided on another venue and Chhiba decided to purchase the property himself.[7]

 Chhiba ran the venue as a cinema and screened Bollywood films alongside mainstream films.
 Word of mouth spread about the venue and it started hosting special film events to attract cinephiles.
 One of the more popular events was an interactive screening of The Room, where people would dress up as characters from the film, yell, and throw plastic spoons.[7]